-For communities sharing a significant amount of developed border with transit supportive (based on development intensity) areas of Wichita, extend local Wichita Transit routes to provide weekday and Saturday services to the local community with connections and transfers to other Wichita Transit services.
-Routes would be extensions of Wichita Transit routes and provide similar hours of operation and frequencies.
+For communities sharing a significant amount of developed border with transit supportive (based on development intensity) areas of Wichita, extend local Wichita Transit routes to provide weekday and Saturday services to the local community connections and transfers to other Wichita Transit services.
+Routes would be an extension of a Wichita Transit route and provide similar hours of operation and frequencies.

-Instead of focusing on service to large employment areas, these local routes would provide local neighborhoods in adjacent communities more access to local services either in those communities or the city of Wichita.
+Instead of focusing on service to large employment areas, these local routes would provide more access to local neighborhoods in adjacent communities to local services either in those communities or the City of Wichita.
 The expectation is service would be operated by Wichita Transit; however, funding for the expansion of the route would require all of the local match to be provided by the serviced jurisdictions.
 Overall travel flows from adjacent communities and regional major destinations were used to determine potential routing and connection points.